kyle-dorman/kyle-dorman.github.io/source/_posts/2013-09-20-week-1-recap-slash-reflection.markdown

 comments: true
 categories:
 ---
-{% email of champions - API.rb %}
+{% codeblock e-mail of champions - API.rb %}
-puts "look out APIs here I come" unless sn00d
+puts "look out APIs here I come!" unless sn00d
 {% endcodeblock %}

 Day 5 / Day 20.
 Week one of Fullstack is almost over.
 Yesterday was a really fun day.
 We used pair programming for the first time.
 ALthough my ruby skills are probably better then most of the people here, I still found lots for benifits from paired programming.
 When I wasn't on the keyboard I had to vocalize what I thought we should do instead of typing it.
 This slowed my thiking process now and gave me a chance to catch some of my mistakes.
 It also made me explain why I thought we should do one method vs. another and vocalize what information we ahd and what we wanted to do with it.
 I also think that my typing is not amazing yet so not being on the computer let me continue to think instead of stopping and starting while I typed.
 Which is what I'm doing now lol.